The SolarWinds Orion SUNBURST supply-chain Attack

 We have decoded the DGA parts of the requests to identify internal domain names of compromised organizations, correlated that with the responses received from the threat actor server, and mapped them with the hardcoded list of IP ranges in the backdoor code.

-This gives us a (partial) list of breached organizations, and which ones were explicitly targeted for the second stage of the attack where further internal compromise might have taken place.
+This gives us a (partial) list of breached organizations, and which ones had the SUNBURST backdoor configured for the second stage of the attack where further internal compromise might have taken place.

 Note that some of the names are truncated.
 Further analysis is ongoing to determine if this can be improved.